codership/documentation/galeracluster/source/kb/faq.rst

 **Configuration Problems**
 - Incompatible Changes to Parameters in the MySQL Configuration File;
-- Setting binlog_format to only ROW, instead of MIXED
+- Setting binlog_format to only MIXED, instead of ROW.
+Only ROW format is supported.

 **Galera in General**
 - Excessive deadlocks during heavy load when writing the same set of rows;